Kuissential Versa Travel French Press Review and Brewing Guide

 The Versa brews a solid cup of french press coffee.
 It has the classic heavy body, but there was very little sludge at the bottom of my coffee each time.
 I found the flavor to be on par with any other french press brewer.

 The brewer feels very sturdy in my hands.
-Built with stainless steel and a durable, dishwasher-safe plastic, it doesn’t feel flimsy or poorly constructed at all.
+It is built with stainless steel and durable, dishwasher-safe plastic, it doesn’t feel flimsy or poorly constructed.

 The attachable travel-lid really is spill-proof, which is a huge plus in my mind.
 You could throw that coffee in your bag, throw the bag around, and you wouldn’t have to worry about spilling coffee everywhere.